 Sciatica is a common condition that accounts for up to 10% of cases of lower back pain.
-If you suffer from symptoms of sciatica, let the specialists at Vertrae® in Dayton and Springfield, Ohio, determine the right treatment for you.
+If you suffer from symptoms of sciatica, let the specialists at Vertrae® in Dayton, Ohio, determine the right treatment for you.
 Led by board-certified neurosurgeon Kamal Woods, MD, MBA, FAANS, the team specializes in patient-centered care using the latest technologies.
 To speak with Dr. Woods about your symptoms, call or book your appointment online today.

 Sciatica is a condition that occurs when you experience irritation, inflammation, or compression of your sciatic nerve.
 The sciatic nerve is the largest nerve in the body, running from the lower back down the hips, buttocks, legs, and feet.

 In most cases, sciatica is caused by a bone spur (overgrowth of bone) or a herniated disc.
 A herniated disc occurs when one of your vertebral discs ruptures and bulges against your nerves.

 Although anyone can experience sciatica, certain factors can increase your risks, including age, obesity, and occupations that require heavy lifting or repetitive twisting.

 Symptoms of sciatica include: